What rights do HIV-positive people have when facing stigma?

 What are the consequences of the HIV stigma?

-It may be unthinkable to many of us that people living with HIV are shunned by their own family, peers and community but this is the reality that many HIV+ individuals experience every day.
+It may be unthinkable to many of us that people living with HIV are shunned by their own family, peers, and community.
+This is, however, the reality that many HIV-positive people experience every day.
 It’s the stigma attached to HIV that makes the disease more devastating and unconquerable than it actually is.
-Avert.org gives a good insight into the consequences borne from the stigma;
+Avert.org gives a good insight into the consequences borne from the stigma surrounding HIV:

 People living with HIV are “increasingly marginalised not only from society but from the services they need to protect themselves from HIV.”